top of page

 A data-driven evaluation by Dr. Joel Billings and Dr. Joe Pennino, presented at NERDSTOCK 2025

-Abstract: This study evaluates firefighter sleep, wellness, and operational readiness under different shift start times and duty schedules.
-It compares the 24/48 and 48/96 models and examines how delaying shift start times affects sleep offset, recovery, circadian alignment, and fatigue.
-Data was collected through wearable sleep trackers, daily logs, and baseline and follow-up questionnaires.
-Results show measurable improvements in rest, morning readiness, and wellness when shift timing is optimized.
-Findings were presented at Science to the Station, NERDSTOCK 2025.
+Abstract: This study evaluates firefighter sleep, wellness, and operational readiness under different shift start times and duty schedules at the Roswell Fire Department, a suburban Atlanta agency serving approximately 95,000 residents and responding to roughly 10,000 calls annually.
+The study compares the 24/48 and 48/96 scheduling models and examines how delaying shift start times affects sleep offset, recovery, circadian alignment, and fatigue.
+Data were collected using wearable sleep trackers, daily questionnaires, and baseline and follow-up surveys from 43 consenting participants.
+Results show measurable improvements in sleep duration, morning readiness, and family well-being when shift timing is optimized.

 Dr. Joe Pennino